Summitview, Washington

 Summitview is a census-designated place (CDP) in Yakima County, Washington, United States.
-The population was 967 at the 2010 census.
+The population was 2,066 at the 2020 census, a dramatic increase of 967 from the 2010 census.

 Based on per capita income, Summitview ranks 18th of 522 areas in the state of Washington to be ranked.
 It is also the highest rank achieved in Yakima County.